India Human Efficiency Tracking System sanitation worker surveillance

-Officials at the Command and Control Center of the Chandigarh Municipal Corporation (CMC) say the watches, which are equipped with GPS trackers, a microphone, a SIM embedded for calling workers, and a camera, enable them to validate proof of attendance, weed out fake, duplicate and false workers, and improve operational efficiencies.
+Officials at the Command and Control Center of the Chandigarh Municipal Corporation (CMC) say watches equipped with GPS trackers, a microphone, a SIM embedded for calling workers, and a camera, enable them to validate proof of attendance, weed out fake, duplicate and false workers, and improve operational efficiencies.

 Operator: Chandigarh Municipal Corporation; Panchkula Municipal Corporation